 Through the RSPCA Approved Farming Scheme the RSPCA works closely with farmers committed to producing higher welfare cage-free eggs.
 Since releasing our first animal welfare standards for layer hens in 1996, more than 1.4 million hens have benefitted from better conditions on farm.

 Hens on RSPCA Approved farms have nests, perches, litter to dust bathe and enough space to move.
 Whether raised indoors or with access to the outdoors, there’s a focus on providing for layer hens’ behavioural and physical needs.
 Battery cages are not allowed under the RSPCA Approved Farming Scheme.

-Some of the requirements in the RSPCA standards for layer hens are:
+Some of the specific requirements of the RSPCA Approved Farming Scheme Standard for Layer Hens include:

 - Battery cages are not allowed.

 - The hens must have:

 - clean, dry litter to use for dust bathing and foraging

 - space to flap their wings, fly, stretch, socialise and avoid aggressive birds

 - adequate perch space

 - environmental enrichment to enhance the environment and provide them with objects to peck